Online Speech-Language Pathology Assistant (TED)!

 Admission Requirement: All students applying to the ONLINE Speech-Language Pathology Assistant program must submit to a criminal background check at the student’s expense.
 Details are available from the Admissions office.
 Please click on the blue button below to begin the process.

 Students are required to have good reading, writing, hearing and communication (verbal, written and articulation) skills in order to competently perform the job of a speech-language pathology assistant and to gain successful employment.
-Applicants must have minimum scores on the English and Reading portions of the ACT or AccuPlacer.
+Students must possess the motor skills necessary to manage clients and manipulate therapy materials in home and school environments.
+Applicants must have minimum scores on the English and Reading portions of the ACT or ACCUPLACER.

 Additional requirements may have to be met before entrance to fieldwork sites.
 Contact the instructor for details.